 In terms of speaking style, Lincoln also deviated from Everett.
-He did use plenty of flowery and archaic phrases, but he was much more simple and plainspoken.
+He did use plenty of flowery and archaic phrases, but his overall style was much more simple and plainspoken.
 This more direct form of speech had only recently begun to catch on.
 While the use of romantic language was still prevalent, Lincoln was among those who recognized the need for more concise language.
 People were using the telegraph for communication during the war, and dispatches had to get to the point quickly if they were going to be tapped out across the wires.
 Lincoln's world was adapting to faster forms of communication, and speeches like the Gettysburg Address reflected the changing times

 The Gettysburg Address is considered a pivotal moment in the way Americans viewed themselves and their government.
-A phrase Lincoln uses at the end of the speech -- "a government of the people, by the people, for the people" -- was a new interpretation of American government and society.
+A phrase Lincoln uses at the end of the speech — "a government of the people, by the people, for the people" — was a new interpretation of American government and society.
 Before that, people had talked about ending slavery, but few talked about "equality."
-And while Lincoln wasn't necessarily an advocate of complete equality for African-Americans, the concept that we as humans are at least created equal, which is generally accepted in modern American political thought, was a fairly radical proposal.
+And while Lincoln wasn't necessarily an advocate of complete equality for African Americans, the concept that we as humans are at least created equal, which is generally accepted in modern American political thought, was a fairly radical proposal.

 With the speech, in fact, Lincoln redirected political thought in America toward his interpretation of the Declaration of Independence as opposed to the Constitution.
-Writer Garry Wills describes the change as one in which the Constitution is simply a means to an end, with the end being the ideals of the Declaration of Independence [source: Wills].
+Writer Garry Wills describes the change as one in which the Constitution is simply a means to an end, with the end being the ideals of the Declaration of Independence.
 The singular ideal that all people are created equal has driven much of American political goals since then.